-

 On the opening morning of the press previews at the North American International Auto Show, a pressure group called the Mississippi Alliance for Fairness at Nissan – MAFFAN – spoke out in Detroit against what it says is unfair labor practices at Nissan’s non-unionized plant in Canton.
 Continue reading

-Posted in auto news, labor issues, news
+Posted in auto news, labor issues, shows and events

 1 Comment